SeaweedFrolic/seaweedfrolic/README.md

  ## 🏆 Achievements

-- 🌟 I published https://hugis.org for my school thesis; a non-profit virtual photography exhibition that aims to celebrate, educate, and promote scoliosis awareness.
+- 🌟 I published [HUGIS.ORG](https://hugis.org) for my school thesis; a non-profit virtual photography exhibition that aims to celebrate, educate, and promote scoliosis awareness.

 ## 📬 Get in Touch

-- Connect with me on [Twitter](https://twitter.com/CyanicOrange)
+- Connect with me on [Twitter (X)](https://twitter.com/CyanicOrange)
 - Visit my website at [minaco.art](https://minaco.art)

 Thanks for stopping by!
 Let's connect and explore the fascinating world of technology together. 🚀